Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 Life Ring

-An additional item some owners choose to decal is a life ring This guarantees it makes its way back to the rightful owners if it's ever lost or borrowed.
-My family and I place one at the end of our dock for visiting friends to find us.
+Some owners also choose to put a decal on a life ring.
+This guarantees that if it's ever lost or borrowed, it will be returned to its rightful owners.
+My family and I place one at the end of our dock so visiting friends can find us.

 Since they'll be placed on a round object, it might take a few extra steps to ensure the decal letters are angled nicely.